arslan38/blink-detection/README.md

 #### _Important Note_ : This branch contains only python code.
 If you want to access all project you should check main branch.

-#### _Important Note 2_ : You should unzip the landmark file and keep it in same directory.
-I am sorry about it but it is a large file.
+#### _Important Note 2_ : You must keep the landmark file in the same directory as the model.
+I am sorry about the size of the landmark file but I cannot shrink it.

 ---